phzx3691/CBAS-full/README.md

 `Particle_key` is only needed for ingestion script `host` not needed yet
-This will be changed to just having the same file in the root directory of this repo later...
+Later this will be modified to just having this config file in the root directory of this repo...